GoogleCloudPlatform/community/tutorials/terraform-asm-mcp.md

         terraform plan && \
         terraform apply --auto-approve

     The deployment can take up to 10 minutes to complete.
-This module also exports the kubeconfig using the gke_auth module for the two GKE clusters as local_file resources.
+This module also exports the kubeconfig using the `gke_auth` module for the two GKE clusters as local_file resources.
 These kubeconfig files are used in the Anthos Service Mesh module later.

-1. Inspect the deployed resources using gcloud commands starting from the global VPC network called vpc:
+1. Inspect the deployed resources using `gcloud` commands starting from the global VPC network called `vpc`:

         gcloud compute networks describe vpc